alemanym/wng-system-translation-fr/README.md

 ## Module Presentation

- This module implements a French translation of the [Foundry VTT](https://foundryvtt.com/) system created by [Man Moon](https://github.com/moo-man) for playing [Warhammer 40k: Wrath & Glory](https://cubicle7games.com/warhammer-40k-wrath-and-glory-rpgs) producted by [Cubicle 7 Games](https://cubicle7games.com).
+ This module translates into French the keys (terms) set out by the system created by [Man Moon](https://github.com/moo-man) to power the [Warhammer 40k: Wrath & Glory](https://cubicle7games.com/warhammer-40k-wrath-and-glory-rpgs) on [Foundry VTT](https://foundryvtt.com/).

  This translation only concerns the system itself and not the content of the compendiums.
  The impact will therefore be visible mainly on the generic terms used in actor sheets (Agents, Threats and Vehicles), as well as on the results of dice rolls in chat.

-## Installation

- - In the Foundry VTT module installation interface, use the following manifest URL : https://github.com/alemanym/wng-system-translation-fr/releases/download/lastest/module.json

 ## Dependencies